WirelessIoTSolutions/NB-IoT-Demo-Kit/README.md

 <img src="Screenshots/Demo-Kit_Header.PNG" height="150">

 # NB-IoT Demo-Kit Quickstart Guide
-The following section provides information about the contents of the mm1 Technology NB-IoT Demo-Kit and guides you through setup and configuration.
+The following section provides information about the contents of the WIOTS NB-IoT Demo-Kit and guides you through setup and configuration.
 If you need help getting started or in case you encounter any bugs or broken links, please contact support@nbiot-solution.de.

 ## Table of Contents